ankurraiyani/nodejs-header-echo/README.md

 Build Docker Image:
 -------------------
 Test service that echoes back the HTTP headers showcasing different routes supported on OpenShift.

 To build the docker image, run ```make```:

     $  make   #  or make build

+Note: Running make will also generate the TLS config used in the tests.

 Usage with docker: